intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 * The second session focused on what we know and do not know, and how we can measure environmental impacts (see {{session2}}).
 * The third session was about potential improvements (see {{session3}}).
 * The final fourth session was about conclusions and next steps (see {{session4}}).

-The discussion at the IETF will continue after the workshop, both around specific proposals as well as general discussion on a new mailing list.
-Some improvements addressing specific situations are being discussed at the IETF, such as the Time Variant Routing (TVR) proposal that can help optimize connectivity with systems that are periodically on or reachable (such as satellites).
-We expect more proposals in the future!

-The workshop recordings are available on YouTube, the workshop papers can be found from the workshop page, and presentations held during the discussions can be found from the IETF Datatracker.
-An Internet-Draft with full report is under preparation, an early draft will be provided soon

-TODO Introduction

-# Conventions and Definitions

-# Scope

-TODO Scope

-# Workshop Topics and Discussion

 ## The Big Picture {#session1}